It4innovations/hyperqueue/docs/jobs/failure.md

 different worker and the task will begin executing from the beginning.

-In order to let the executed application know that the same task is being executed repeatedly, HyperQueue assigns each execution a separate **Instance id**.
+In order to let the executed application know that the same task is being executed repeatedly, HyperQueue assigns each execution a separate **Instance ID**.
 It is a 32b non-negative number that identifies each (re-)execution of a task.

-It is guaranteed that a newer execution of a task will have a larger instance id, however HyperQueue explicitly **does not** guarantee any specific values or differences between two ids.
-Each instance id is valid only for a particular task.
-Two different tasks may have the same instance id.
+It is guaranteed that a newer execution of a task will have a larger instance ID, however HyperQueue explicitly **does not** guarantee any specific values or differences between two IDs.
+Each instance ID is valid only for a particular task.
+Two different tasks may have the same instance ID.

+Instance IDs can be useful e.g. when a task is restarted, and you want to distinguish the output of the first execution and the restarted execution (by default, HQ will overwrite the standard output/error file of the first execution).
+You can instead create a separate stdout/stderr file for each task execution using the [instance ID placeholder](jobs.md#placeholders).

 ## Task array failures
 By default, when a single task of a [task array](arrays.md) fails, the computation of the job will continue.